federicomazzalovo/mmorpg-3d-server/README.md

 #  Code Kata - Simple RPG

 ## TODO

+* Continue with  special abilities for Rouge and Paladins
 * Check for refactoring
-* Continue with additional rules

 ## Req